MECLabTUDA/FrOoDo/README.md

 Create new **metrics** for your experiments | Evaluation is all about choosing the correct metrics for your experiment.
 Learn how to create new metrics and how to save the data in container during the experiment | [here](docs/NEW_METRIC.md)
 Create new **augmentation** for your dataset| Extend the framework with new pathology augmentations and directly evaluate them without any change | tbd
 Dataset Adaptation | The frameworks uses an object "Sample" to process the input.
 Therefore your dataset needs to be adapted to this standard.
 Learn how to use the default adapters or how tpo create an own adapter for a more complex dataset | tbd
+Different **OOD Strategies** | Besides augmentation there are other types of ood data.
+Learn which ood types are already included and how to create a new one | tbd
 How does the framework works internally?| Deep dive into the frameworks internal processes to better understand how it works and where possible errors can occur  | tbd
+Dataset installation | For a quick start we provide a an installation guide for the used datasets  | tbd

 ## Future Work